MechaChain/MechaChain-Smart-Contracts/docs/ERC721/MechaPilots2219V1.md

 ### `_roundMint(address wallet, uint256 roundId, uint256 factionId, uint256 amount)` (internal)  <a name="MechaPilots2219V1-_roundMint-address-uint256-uint256-uint256-" id="MechaPilots2219V1-_roundMint-address-uint256-uint256-uint256-"></a>
-Safely mint the `amount` of token for `wallet` in a `round`
+Safely mint the `amount` of token for `wallet` in a `round` If `faction` is sold out, automatically mint the other

 Call {MechaPilots2219V1-_safeMint}.